September 9-11, 2022

 Adult Responsibility: Units are responsible for their camping areas and their bathroom facilities.
 Facilities will be inspected prior to check out Sunday.
 Other adults will be responsible for the final cleanliness of the dining hall (including restrooms).

 Shore Leave: There is no shore leave.
-All youth are to staying within the limits of Bovay Scout Ranch.
+All youth are responsible for staying within the limits of Bovay Scout Ranch.
 Ship officers and adults are responsible for compliance with this rule.

 Swimming: Swimming is not permitted except as part of scheduled events.